-Sampling IF signals above an ADC's baseband region (i.e., dc to $F{\rm S}/2$ ) is becoming increasingly popular in communication applications.
-This process is often referred to as Direct IF Down Conversion or Undersampling.
-There are several potential benefits in using the ADC to alias (or mix) down a narrowband or wideband IF signal.
+Sampling IF signals above an ADC's baseband region (i.e., dc to $f{\rm S}/2$) is becoming increasingly popular in communication applications.
+This process is often referred to as direct IF down conversion or undersampling.
+There are several potential benefits in using the ADC to alias (i.e., or mix) down a narrowband or wideband IF signal.
 First and foremost is the elimination of a complete mixer stage with its associated baseband amplifiers and filters, reducing cost and power dissipation.
-Second is the ability to apply various DSP techniques to perform such functions as filtering, channel selection, quadrature demodulation, data reduction, detection, etc. A detailed discussion on using this technique in digital receivers can be found in Analog Devices Application Notes AN-301 and AN-302.
+Second is the ability to apply various DSP techniques to perform such functions as filtering, channel selection, quadrature demodulation, data reduction, and detection, among other things.
+See Application Note AN-302 on using this technique in digital receivers.